The International Hotel Law Review: Singapore

 - approval for premises – if the intended hotel premises is a conservation building or has not been zoned for hotel purposes, approval from the Urban Redevelopment Authority or the Building and Construction Authority will be required, or both;

-- public entertainment ad-hoc licence11 – to organise ad-hoc entertainment in any place where the public has access (for instance, music shows, fashion shows);
+- public entertainment ad hoc licence14 – to organise ad-hoc entertainment in any place where the public has access (for instance, music shows, fashion shows);

-- public entertainment establishment licence12 – to organise public entertainment at the hotel premises (for instance, hotel bars, lounges, nightclubs, cafes);
+- public entertainment establishment licence15 – to organise public entertainment at the hotel premises (for instance, hotel bars, lounges, nightclubs, cafes);

-- massage establishment licence13 – to operate a spa and offer massage services;
+- massage establishment licence16 – to operate a spa and offer massage services;

-- money-changer's licence14 – to provide money changing services in the hotel premises; and
+- money-changer's licence17 – to provide money changing services in the hotel premises; and

-- tobacco retail licence15 – to offer for retail tobacco products at a physical outlet.
+- tobacco retail licence18 – to offer for retail tobacco products at a physical outlet.

 iv Noteworthy transactions

-Commercial transactions relating to hotels have been quite vibrant in 2019 alone, with the sale of Andaz Singapore being the highest total price for a standalone hotel transaction in Singapore.
-Other noteworthy transactions include:
+Commercial transactions relating to hotels were quite vibrant in 2019, with the sale of Andaz Singapore being the highest total price for a standalone hotel transaction in Singapore.
+The number of hotels transacted increased to 12 in 2019, with the transaction volume spiking up to S$2.57 billion, which was the highest in recent years.19 Noteworthy transactions over the past two years include:

 |May 2019||Ascott Raffles Place; 146 keys||353 million||2.4 million||Cheong Sim Lam|